Parsons Green train bombing: Investigation and trial

 The Metropolitan Police Counter Terrorism Command led the investigation into the attack.
-According to the Metropolitan Police, “hundreds of detectives” were involved in the investigation.
+According to the Metropolitan Police, "hundreds of detectives" were involved in the investigation.
 Investigators reportedly linked the attack to Islamic extremism and considered feasible a network of individuals involved in such plans.
 The Metropolitan Police launched a manhunt for one, possibly two, suspects.

 On 16 September, Kent Police Special Branch arrested Ahmed Hassan at the Port of Dover on suspicion of a terror offence.
 The port area was partially evacuated and a number of items recovered by the police.
-Later that day, police raided, and searched a house in Sunbury, Surrey.
+Later that day, police raided and searched a house in Sunbury, Surrey.
 Hassan was not named initially, but was identified by media reports as an 18-year-old Iraqi orphan refugee who had been referred to a governmental anti-extremist programme.

 Seven men were arrested in total during the investigations.
-Later on 16 September, a man was arrested in Hounslow, west London, A third man, a 25-year-old, was arrested in Newport, south Wales, on 19 September and an address in Newport was searched.
+Later on 16 September, a man was arrested in Hounslow, west London.
+A third man, a 25-year-old, was arrested in Newport, south Wales, on 19 September and an address in Newport was searched.
 The seventh and final arrest took place on 25 September in Cardiff.
 On 21 September the second arrestee was released without charge.

 On 22 September, Hassan was charged with attempted murder and causing an explosion likely to endanger life or cause serious injury.
 He appeared in court the following day and was remanded in custody, to appear at the Old Bailey on 13 October.
 The other six arrestees were released without charge.

 Ahmed Hassan pleaded not guilty to the charges.
 His trial took place on 5–16 March 2018 at the Old Bailey.
 The Crown Prosecution Service (CPS) indicated that Hassan had not conveyed his motive for the attack and that, perhaps due to his destruction of electronic devices, there was no evidence of ISIS being an inspiration.
+Evidence was presented of his buying or possessing precursor chemicals.
 On 16 March, he was found guilty by a unanimous jury.
 On 23 March, he was sentenced to life imprisonment with a minimum of 34 years; he will be eligible for parole on 23 March 2052.
 The sentence reflected the court's belief that Hassan had lied about his age and was in fact older.
 It has been claimed, in an article by Lizzie Dearden of The Independent, that the police missed or misinterpreted evidence indicating Hassan was inspired by ISIS.

+In 2022, Hassan with two other prisoners was convicted of assaulting a prison officer.